EXECUTE NOW

 Target: $ARGUMENTS

-All documents in the KB live in a collection: a top-level directory under kb/ such as kb/notes/, kb/reference/, or kb/instructions/.
+All documents in the KB live in a collection: a directory under kb/ with a local COLLECTION.md, such as kb/notes/, kb/reference/, kb/instructions/, or an installed library collection like kb/commonplace/notes/.
 Each collection that accepts writes has a COLLECTION.md with its register, quality goal, type offerings, and linking conventions.

 Documents with frontmatter carry a path-valued type: that points to a type-spec doc, for example type: kb/types/note.md or type: kb/reference/types/adr.md.
 Files with no frontmatter are implicit text.